 Intensive, surprise searches of a given area, with interrogation of all the occupants of an apartment house on a particular block, can yield rewards.
 The police dragnet procedure is a part of this type of combat in a city.
 Inspection, performed either on a regular or random basis, can achieve results.
-In Saigon, for instance, terrorists sometimes have placed explosives inside the tubular frames of bicycles.
-The aim of counterterrorist military action in cities should be to separate the terrorist from his base in the population-to make the populace unwilling to give him refuge.
+In Saigon, for instance, terrorists sometimes have placed explosives inside the tubular frames of bi-